2nd generation refers to pups born from a Maltipoo to Maltipoo mating as opposed to 1st generation in which a toy Poodle is paired with a Maltese.

 Most, but not all, Poodles have dark eyes.
-The standard calls out for "dark eyes".
+The standard calls out for 'dark eyes'.
 The actual color will vary from amber to dark amber… almond to black.
-The Maltese standard calls out for "very dark" eyes.
+The Maltese standard calls out for 'very dark' eyes.
 While black eyes are preferred, many Maltese have lighter eyes ranging from amber to dark chocolate brown.
 Very few have blue eyes, as it simply is not a trait of this breed.

 The few blue eyed Maltipoos that exist most likely have a merle Poodle somewhere in the bloodline - and most often within those 5 generations back that have the most influence on the traits that a puppy will inherit.
 There are a few exceptions such as a Maltipoo with hazel or very light brown eyes; but this is very rare since both Maltese and Poodles generally have dark eyes.